Rajput painting: Bundi and Kota

 Rajput rulers and princes were frequently in residence at the Mughal court and hold important imperial posts.
-In this new founded Mughal-Rajput millieu they have direct contact with Mughal artistic taste and standards.
+In this new founded Mughal-Rajput milieu they have direct contact with Mughal artistic taste and standards.
 Early evidence of those contacts is so-called Chunar Ragamala, dated 1591 (see illustration), which was probably painted for the member of the royal family of Bundi, and then became a model for painters from that state.
 Three artists of the Chunar Ragamala introduce themselves as trained in the imperial workshops by Mir Sayyid Ali and Abd al-Samad and whole set is painted in "a rough, but vigorous and inventive adaptation of Mughal style".

 Bundi painting, with its refined line and controlled palette, is a good example of a fact that some styles of Rajasthan derive directly from Mughal painting (the same can be said about Bikaner and Kishangarh school).
 Other styles (e.g. Mewar and Malwa) "are the inheritors of the pre-Mughal Caurapañcāśikā group idiom and carry its essentially conservative values of flatness, abstraction, bold line and bright colour into the 17th century and beyond. [...]
 In spite of their apparent differences, the extremes of style in this area should not be considered as polar opposites but as ends of a stylistic continuum".

 It is under the rule of Rao Ratan Singh (r.
 1607 - 31) that the evolution of Bundi painting can be documented on the basis of datable miniatures and wall paintings.
 In 1624 Jahangir seized part of Bundi territory, presenting it to Rao Madho Singh (r.
 1625 - 48), younger brother of the Ratan Singh.
 It was the beginning of the independent Kota State, but from the artistic point of view, painting of Bundi and Kota represent the same closely related idiom.
 Among the artists of Bundi state one great painter, called by today scholars Hada Master (fl c.
 1610–60), established himself as a specialist in scenes involving elephants and hunting.
 At some time he moved to the new kingdom of Kota, when his works became the basis for its later painting.
 Attributed to him is also the earliest major portrait in what would become the distinctive Kota style, Maharao Jagat Singh of Kota in a Garden (see illustration).
 In Kota hunting scenes and studies of elephants (like illustrated here Ram Singh I of Kota Hunting Rhinoceros), remained popular into the 19th century.
 Painting at Bundi "developed instead an ongoing preference for Ragamalas and other literary and religious subjects, as well as more standard scenes of court life".